 Numerous studies explore the link between alcohol and dementia.
-According to French research, alcohol is associated with 38.9 percent of early-onset dementia cases, and 17.6 percent of dementia patients had alcohol use disorders.1
+According to French research, alcohol is associated with 38.9 percent of early-onset dementia cases, and 17.6 percent of dementia patients had alcohol use disorders (AUDs).1

 Alcohol-related brain damage seems to be the common cause of alcoholic dementia.
-One study shows that up to 78% of alcoholics exhibit signs of alcohol-related brain injuries.2
+One study shows that up to 78% of people with alcoholism exhibit signs of alcohol-related brain injuries.2

 So how does alcohol cause brain damage and dementia?
 Here are some possible explanations:

 Ethanol is the main chemical component of alcoholic drinks.
-Whether you’re drinking wine, beer, or alcohol, the body metabolizes the ethanol into acetaldehyde.
+Whether you’re drinking wine, beer, or liquor, the body metabolizes the ethanol into acetaldehyde.
 Acetaldehyde has a neurotoxic effect on the brain.

 Long-term alcohol use and alcohol addiction are associated with various health risks.
-Some of which can lead to brain damage and other forms of dementia.
+Some can lead to brain damage and other forms of dementia.
 These include:

 Hypertension or high blood pressure is a vascular condition that develops with heavy drinking.
 It causes blood vessels to constrict and narrow, reducing blood flow to the brain.
 This can deplete the brain's much-needed oxygen and slowly damage it over time.
-Eventually, this can lead to vascular dementia.
+Eventually, it can lead to vascular dementia.

 Excessive alcohol consumption gradually develops into liver disease.
 This impairs the liver’s ability to filter toxins and dispose of them.
 Toxins like ammonia build up in the bloodstream and make their way to the brain.
 These toxins cause permanent or temporary brain injury, resulting in hepatic encephalopathy, a known risk factor of dementia.1

 Some researchers argue that while it causes symptoms similar to Alzheimer’s, it doesn’t meet the criteria for dementia.3 However, there is evidence that liver disease causes brain lesions and cognitive decline, even without hepatic encephalopathy.4,5

 Drinking alcohol has immediate effects on the body.
-They can put you at risk for falls, motor vehicle accidents, and other incidents that may result in traumatic head injuries — such as getting into fights.
+These effects can put you at risk for falls, motor vehicle accidents, and other incidents that may result in traumatic head injuries, such as getting into fights.